New England

 In the late 18th century, political leaders from the New England colonies initiated resistance to Britain's taxes without the consent of the colonists.
-Residents of Rhode Island captured and burned a British ship which was enforcing unpopular trade restrictions, and residents of Boston threw British tea into the harbor.
+Residents of Rhode Island captured and burned a British Royal Navy ship which was enforcing unpopular trade restrictions, and residents of Boston threw British tea into the harbor.
 Britain responded with a series of punitive laws stripping Massachusetts of self-government which the colonists called the "Intolerable Acts".
 These confrontations led to the first battles of the American Revolutionary War in 1775 and the expulsion of the British authorities from the region in spring 1776.
 The region played a prominent role in the movement to abolish slavery in the United States, and it was the first region of the U.S. transformed by the Industrial Revolution, initially centered on the Blackstone and Merrimack river valleys.

 The physical geography of New England is diverse.
 Southeastern New England is covered by a narrow coastal plain, while the western and northern regions are dominated by the rolling hills and worn-down peaks of the northern end of the Appalachian Mountains.
 The Atlantic fall line lies close to the coast, which enabled numerous cities to take advantage of water power along the many rivers, such as the Connecticut River, which bisects the region from north to south.

 Each state is generally subdivided into small municipalities known as towns, many of which are governed by town meetings.
-While unincorporated areas do exist, they are limited to roughly half of Maine, along with some isolated, sparsely populated northern regions of New Hampshire and Vermont.
-New England is one of the U.S. Census Bureau's nine regional divisions and the only multi-state region with clear, consistent boundaries.
+Unincorporated areas exist only in portions of Maine, New Hampshire, and Vermont, and village-style governments common in other areas are limited to Vermont and Connecticut.
+New England is one of the U.S. Census Bureau's nine regional divisions and the only multi-state region with clear and consistent boundaries.
 It maintains a strong sense of cultural identity, although the terms of this identity are often contrasted, combining Puritanism with liberalism, agrarian life with industry, and isolation with immigration.

 History

-The earliest known inhabitants of New England were Native American who spoke a variety of the Eastern Algonquian languages.
-Prominent tribes included the Abenakis, Mi'kmaq, Penobscot, Pequots, Mohegans, Narragansetts, Pocumtucks, and Wampanoag.
-Prior to the arrival of European colonists, the Western Abenakis inhabited what is modern New Hampshire, New York and Vermont, as well as parts of Quebec and western Maine.
-Their principal town was Norridgewock in present-day Maine.
+The earliest known inhabitants of New England were American Indians who spoke a variety of the Eastern Algonquian languages.
+Prominent tribes included the Abenakis, Mi'kmaq, Penobscot, Pequots, Mohegans, Narragansetts, Nipmucs, Pocumtucks, and Wampanoags.
+Prior to the arrival of European colonists, the Western Abenakis inhabited what is now New Hampshire, New York, and Vermont, as well as parts of Quebec and western Maine.
+Their principal town was Norridgewock in today's Maine.

-The Penobscot lived along the Penobscot River in modern Maine.
-The Narragansetts and smaller tribes under their sovereignty lived in what is known today as Rhode Island, west of Narragansett Bay, including Block Island.
-The Wampanoag occupied the regions of modern southeastern Massachusetts, Rhode Island, and the islands of Martha's Vineyard and Nantucket.
-The Pocumtucks lived in what is now Western Massachusetts, and the Mohegan and Pequot tribes lived in the current Connecticut region.
+The Penobscots lived along the Penobscot River in Maine.
+The Narragansetts and smaller tribes under their sovereignty lived in Rhode Island, west of Narragansett Bay, including Block Island.
+The Wampanoags occupied southeastern Massachusetts, Rhode Island, and the islands of Martha's Vineyard and Nantucket.
+The Pocumtucks lived in Western Massachusetts, and the Mohegan and Pequot tribes lived in Connecticut.
 The Connecticut River Valley linked numerous tribes culturally, linguistically, and politically.

-As early as 1600, French, Dutch, and English traders began exploring the New World, trading metal, glass, and cloth for local beaver pelts.
+As early as 1600 CE, French, Dutch, and English traders began exploring the New World, trading metal, glass, and cloth for local beaver pelts.